 - After your elbows are fully extended, bend them again to 90 degrees, returning to the starting position.

 3. Kipping Pull-Up

 Even when you're in peak condition, kipping pull-ups are hard.
-"If you don't have the adequate conditioning/strength, the momentum and speed involved in this exercise means your muscles may not be able to maintain control," Chan says.
+"If you don't have the adequate conditioning or strength, the momentum and speed involved in this exercise mean your muscles may not be able to maintain control," Chan says.

 4. Upright Row

 Upright rows put your shoulder in an internally rotated position, facing your body, Chan says.

 This motion compresses the tendons and muscles in your rotator cuff, putting you at higher risk of shoulder impingement and pain — especially if you haven't trained your shoulders in a while.